cognitedata/cognite-sdk-js/guides/authentication.md

 ```

 With the call `await client.authenticate()` you'll be redirected to the IdP to sign in.
-After a successful login, you'll be redirected back and `await client.authenticate()` call
+After you have signed in, you'll be redirected back and `await client.authenticate()` call
 will return you `true` as a result of the successful login.
 It is important
 to set project for the `CogniteClient` instance via `client.setProject('project-name')`